-- -h

-- Prints a short summary of the options and arguments to dnssec-signzone.
+Prints a short summary of the options and arguments to dnssec-signzone.

-- -V

-- Prints version information.

 When a previously-signed zone is passed as input, records may be resigned.
-The inter val option specifies the cycle interval as an offset from the current time (in seconds).
+The interval option specifies the cycle interval as an offset from the current time (in seconds).
 If a RRSIG record expires after the cycle interval, it is retained.
 Otherwise, it is considered to be expiring soon, and it will be replaced.